-Distributive pronoun is a pronoun that describes members of a group separately and not collectively.
-It refers to person or thing.
-So this pronoun is always singular and we use it with singular noun and verb.
+A distributive pronoun is a pronoun that describes members of a group separately and not collectively.
+It refers to a person or thing.
+So this pronoun is always singular, and we use it with a singular noun and verb.
 We use this pronoun to describe all the members of the particular group.

 Examples of Distributive pronoun

 - Each of the girls draws a picture.

 - She has given ten notebooks to each student.

 - You can sit either side of the window.